TheWorldAvatar/Viz-Backend-Agent/README.md

 The endpoint serves to archive in progress contracts as well as retrieve all contracts that have expired and are in archive.

 > Get all archived contracts

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/archive/count?type={type}` endpoint to retrieve the number of archived contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

 Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/archive?type={type}` endpoint to retrieve all archived contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.